All Episodes

 We have record illegal immigration, record drug overdoses.

-This is the same guy that kind of in this arrogant way that he does during congressional testimony after being read what the legal definition of operational control was, he said in fact they have operational control, which we know is a blatant lie.
+This is the same guy that kind of, in this arrogant way that he does during congressional testimony, after being read what the legal definition of operational control was, he said, in fact, they have operational control, which we know is a blatant lie.

-That man's gotta go.
+That man's got to go.

-Uh that that's information you give that guy more responsibility.
+You give that guy more responsibility.

 We're talking to Mark Morgan and Tom Holman.

-Uh that happened old enough to remember it, I think, uh something like nine months ago, and we never got resolution on that, did we?
+That happened, I'm old enough to remember it, I think, something like nine months ago.

-I'll let you take this time.
+I'll let you take that.

 Or whoever's not talking to you.

-I was I was actually with Representative Crenshaw last night out in Houston.
+I was actually with Representative Crenshaw last night out in Houston.

-I know the rules of engagement.
+I know there was an engagement.

 We've all seen the video.